-She knew about these affairs, had some of her own even, but she doesn’t want to be caught up in the fall-out.
+She knew about these affairs and even had some of her own, but she didn’t want to be caught up in the fallout.
 Instead, she fixates on Vladimir, a man 20 years her junior.

-The subjects this dark academia novel explores are expertly navigated by Jonas, whose gifts as a writer shine in this debut.
-I would love to discuss this one with my book club!
+The subjects this dark academia novel explores are expertly navigated by Jonas, whose gifts as a writer shines in this debut.
+I would love to discuss this pick from books set in college with my book club!

 A Read With Jenna Pick for February 2022